SpudGunMan/meshing-around/modules/README.md

 | `satellite`   | Returns satellite pass info                 |

 Enable and configure VOX features in the `[vox]` section of `config.ini`.
+To use VOX detection please install vosk [radio.md](modules/radio.md) for more
 ---

 ## Ollama LLM/AI